Azure/k8s-deploy/README.md

 - Environment variable `HELM_CHART_PATHS` is a list of helmchart files expected by k8s-deploy - it will be populated automatically if you are using `k8s-bake` to generate the manifests.
 - Use script to build image and add `dockerfile-path` label to it.
-  The value expected is the link to the dockerfile : `https://github.com/${{github.repo}}/blob/${{github.sha}}/Dockerfile` If your dockerfile is in the same repo and branch where the workflow is run, it can be a relative path and it will be converted to a link for traceability.
+  The value expected is the link to the dockerfile : `https://github.com/${{github.repo}}/blob/${{github.sha}}/Dockerfile`

+  If your dockerfile is in the same repo and branch where the workflow is run, it can be a relative path and it will be converted to a link for traceability.

-- Run docker login action for each image registry - in case image build and image deploy are 2 distinct jobs in the same or separate workflows.
+- Run docker login action for each image registry - in case image build and image deploy are two distinct jobs in the same or separate workflows.

 ### End to end workflow for building and deploying container images